data-apis/array-api/spec/API_specification/statistical_functions.md

 -   **out**: _&lt;array&gt;_

-    -   if the product was computed over the entire array, a zero-dimensional array containing the product; otherwise, a non-zero dimensional array containing the products.
+    -   if the product was computed over the entire array, a zero-dimensional array containing the product; otherwise, a non-zero-dimensional array containing the products.

 ### <a name="std" href="#std">#</a> std(x, /, *, axis=None, correction=0.0, keepdims=False, out=None)